Introduction

 For pregnant and postpartum women, this supplement helps to:

-Preserve skin elasticity, thus reducing the appearance of stretch marks.
+Preserve skin elasticity, thereby reducing the appearance of stretch marks.

-Collagen Absolute - Drink Shot: A practical solution for pregnancy and postpartum
+Collagen Absolute - Drinkable Shot: A practical solution for pregnancy and postpartum

-The Collagen Absolute in drinkable shot form from D-LAB is a powerful concentrate of hydrolyzed marine collagen, ideal for supporting the skin, joints, and recovery after childbirth.
-Easy to consume, this liquid format allows for quick and effective absorption, maximizing the daily benefits of collagen.
+The Absolu de Collagène in drinkable shot form from D-LAB is a powerful concentrate of hydrolyzed marine collagen, ideal for supporting the skin, joints, and recovery after childbirth.
+Easy to consume, this liquid format allows for rapid and effective absorption, maximizing the benefits of collagen daily.

-Thanks to its highly dosed formulation, this supplement:
+Thanks to its highly concentrated formulation, this supplement:

-Stimulates the natural production of collagen, thereby enhancing the elasticity and firmness of the skin to prevent and reduce stretch marks.
+Stimulates natural collagen production, thereby enhancing skin elasticity and firmness to prevent and reduce stretch marks.

-Supports the joint and muscle structure, limiting discomfort related to bodily changes during and after pregnancy.
+Supports joint and muscle structure, limiting discomfort related to bodily changes during and after pregnancy.

 Promotes hydration and tissue regeneration, thanks to the combination of marine collagen and vitamin C.

-Practical and ready to use, the Collagen Absolute in shot form is an ideal solution for expectant mothers and new moms looking to easily incorporate collagen into their wellness routine.
+Practical and ready to use, the Collagen Absolute shot is an ideal solution for expectant and new mothers wishing to easily incorporate collagen into their wellness routine.
 It contributes to firmer skin, healthier joints, and optimized recovery after childbirth.

 III.
 Precautions to take